sami2316/OSquery-Extension/README.md

  	print fmt("Host = %s user=%s Event_type= %s Usb_address = %d Vendor = %s Model = %s",host, user, ev_type, usb_address, vendor, model);
 }
 ```
+Note: First three arguments of subscribe are necessary, becareful to write them properly.
+Third argument is topic to register and join a group.
+With it querying will be useless.
-Please refer to singlequerysubscription.bro to write scripts to monitor other events.
+Please refer to group.bro to write scripts to monitor other events.

 ####3.2 Scenario 2: A master to a single remote host monitoring with multiple queries subscription####
 An example script for multiple queries subscription, extracted from multiplequerysubscription.bro,